PeterHUistyping/Design_Pattern/README.md

 Add state or methods at runtime\
 Enables more flexible addition of behaviour, not hard-bounding \
 Combining multiple behaviours

+Problems: will be verbose and difficult due to the wrapper.
+Need to aggregate another object, adding up to the complexity.

 **Component**: The Component defines the interface for objects that can have responsibilties added dynamically \
 **ConcreteComponent**: It is simply an implementation of Component interface \